- Home

 Frequently Asked Questions

-- Buick vehicles have an average reliability score of 75/100 ("Good") across 1 model and 8 years in our database.
+- Buick vehicles have an average reliability score of 77/100 ("Good") across 7 models and 9 years in our database.
 Buick offers generally reliable vehicles, though reliability varies across models and years.

-- Based on our data, the highest-scoring Buick model-year is the 2023 Buick Enclave at 79/100.
+- Based on our data, the highest-scoring Buick model-year is the 2025 Buick Envision at 82/100.
 Scores can change as new recalls and complaints are filed.
 See our full Buick reliability rankings for the latest data.

 - How much does it cost to maintain a Buick?

-- Based on our data, these Buick years are statistical outliers within their model lines: 2020 Enclave (68/100).
+- Based on our data, these Buick models are statistical outliers within their model lines: 2020 Encore GX (70/100), 2020 Enclave (68/100).
 These have higher recall counts or complaint volumes relative to their siblings.

 Compare Buick vs Other Makes